sethfischer/pelican-bootstrap3/README.md

 It uses the `tag_cloud` variable for displaying tags in the sidebar.
 You can control the amount of tags shown with: `TAG_CLOUD_MAX_ITEMS`

+## CSS and JavaScript assets

+To include CSS and JavaScript assets edit the `ASSET_BUNDLES` variable as specified in the site requirements above.

 ## Extras